adihat/firestore-cloud-functions/README.md

 9. Provide the entry point i.e the function to start execution.

 **Note**:
-1. Add firebase-admin==2.11.0 in requirements.txt file.
+1. Add firebase-admin==2.11.0 in requirements.txt file
-2. print() statements are added for logging.
-You can check out the logs from the firebase console

 Refer my stack overflow answer for screenshots: